-Zinc has also been shown in a laboratory study to inhibit the replication of coronaviruses in cells:
+Zinc has also been shown in a laboratory study to inhibit the replication of covid in cells:

-There is no evidence at this time to suggest that using zinc lozenges can prevent or treat COVID-19, and additional research is needed to determine whether zinc actually has an effect on colds.
+There is no evidence suggesting that zinc lozenges can prevent or treat COVID, and additional research is needed to determine whether zinc affects colds.

-Also keep in mind that excessive zinc ingestion can lead to copper deficiency, and can impair the absorption of antibiotics, and use of zinc nasal gels or swabs has been linked to temporary or permanent loss of smell.
+Also, keep in mind that excessive zinc ingestion can lead to copper deficiency and impair antibiotics absorption.
+The use of zinc nasal gels or swabs has been linked to temporary or permanent loss of smell.

 Traditionally, echinacea has been used to treat cold symptoms.

-There have been multiple studies that have suggested that taking it when cold symptoms first begin reduces the length and severity of symptoms.
+Multiple studies have suggested that taking it when cold symptoms first begin reduces the length and severity of symptoms.
 However, these studies were of low quality.
 Higher-quality studies have found no benefit to taking echinacea as a treatment for the common cold.

 A final word regarding Herbs and supplements

-It is difficult to talk about most herbs and supplements with scientific authority because most have not been well studied for effectiveness, side effects, and appropriate doses.
+It isn’t easy to talk about most herbs and supplements with scientific authority because most have not been well studied for effectiveness, side effects, and appropriate doses.
 Also, the FDA does not strictly regulate how herbs and supplements are manufactured.
-Therefore, compared to OTC and prescribed medications, there is a bigger unknown in terms of strength, purity, and safety.
+Therefore, there is a bigger unknown in strength, purity, and safety compared to OTC and prescribed medications.

 It’s best to talk to your doctor before you start taking any supplements.
-Many interact with medications and with each other, and some are not recommended for people with certain health conditions.
-Most supplements should be avoided by women who are pregnant or breast feeding.
+May interact with medications and each other, and some are not recommended for people with certain health conditions.
+Most supplements should be avoided by women who are pregnant or breastfeeding.
 Most also haven’t been tested for safety in children and therefore should not be given to them.